 Tools to check your SPF

-Use the CyberFurl SPF lookup when you want to see the live signal on a real domain, and then step back to the See the email authentication feature page when you need the wider workflow around posture, monitoring, or remediation.
+Use the CyberFurl SPF lookup as your primary spf checker when you want to see the live signal on a real domain.
+If you need to deeply check spf record formatting, our advanced spf record checker parses exact IPs and validates the 10-lookup limit automatically during an spf lookup.
+Step back to the Email Security Solution page when you need the wider workflow around posture, monitoring, or remediation.
 That combination is usually much more useful than reading the standard in isolation.

 SPF tells the world which servers can send email for your domain.
 In practice, teams care about SPF because it changes a real trust boundary somewhere in the stack and gives them a concrete signal they can validate on the live domain or application.